Pabloym/Visual-Studio-Code/Mandatory task. Module 10/README.md

   { name: "Ceuta y Melilla", value: 200 },
 ];
 ```
-As we can see, in each data we can obtain the original data of people infected of covid-19 using the link.
+As we can see, in each data, we can obtain the original data of people infected of covid-19 using the link.

 To conclude with the files, the index.html file is the following: